suzanaleles/complabs/README.md

 # Jupyter Notebooks - Comp Labs
-Development of computational labs for USC CV
+Development of computational labs for USC course in Environmental Science